Treatment for Depression in NYC

 Over time with continuous brain training, healthy brain activity in target regions increases, and symptom-associated activity decreases.

-• Step 1: Schedule a consult
+Step 1: Schedule an intake appointment.

 Recognizing Depression in Children